Radioactivity (song): Composition

 The original recording features a Minimoog bass line playing eighth notes.
 Morse code signals spelling out radioactivity are also present, near the beginning of the track and again near the end.
 The second time the message continues with is in the air for you and me.
+The third iteration is "discovered by Madame Curie", followed by a fourth Morse iteration (distorted pitch) with the words "Radioactivity tune into the".
+The Morse iterations reflect the English lyrics, reprised after the part in German.
+A final Morse code iteration is "Kraftwerk", signing-off the song.

 The song was re-recorded as a radically different version for The Mix album in 1991 and was issued as a single in an edited form with remixes by François Kevorkian and William Orbit.
 The 1991 version drops all references to radio and incorporates additional lyrics with a pointed anti-nuclear theme, remaking the central lyrical hook as “stop radioactivity” and also referring to “contaminated population” and mentioning by name Chernobyl, Harrisburg, Sellafield and Hiroshima.

 Live performances

 "Radioactivity" has remained a regular part of Kraftwerk's live sets over the years.
 On its original performances in 1976, the band tried out an experimental light-beam operated "percussion cage", during which Wolfgang Flür attempted to trigger electronic drum sounds by interrupting light beams using arm gestures.
 This system frequently failed.

 The band performed the Mix version at the "Stop Sellafield" concert in 1992.
 The song was performed during majority of live performances since 1991.
 Live versions of "Radioactivity" feature on both English and German versions of the band's 2005 live album Minimum-Maximum.

-That live version played between 2002-2011, that mixed 1975 and 1991 versions, included the Sellafield 2 intro (they've used it since 1997, until 2011), where Florian says through a vocoder:
+That live version played between 2002 and 2011, that mixed 1975 and 1991 versions, included the Sellafield 2 intro (they've used it since 1997, until 2011), where Florian says through a vocoder: